• Peer Feedback Summary

 2. Mobile Optimization — Improve responsiveness for tablet and mobile users

-3. Audio Enhancement — Add optional sound effects and background music
+3. Audio Enhancement — Add optional sound effects and background music (SFX system already implemented by Moiz)

 Conclusion